What Does A Property Manager Do?

 Lease Renewal Fee

-Some property managers charge a fee when a tenant wants to renew their lease as well.
-Like the other fees, this might be a flat rate or a percentage of monthly rent.
-This fee covers the cost of the time it takes to renew the lease and get the tenant’s signature.
-Many property managers skip this fee, however.
+Some property managers charge a fee when a tenant wants to renew their lease.
+Like the other fees, this might be a flat rate or a percentage of monthly rent, which may range from 25% to 50% of 1 month’s rent.

 The Pros And Cons Of Hiring A Real Estate Property Manager

 There are both advantages and disadvantages when choosing to work with a property manager to look after your investment properties.
-Before hiring a property manager, consider the pros and cons, your budget and your personal needs.
+Before hiring a property manager, consider the pros and cons, your budget, and your personal needs.

 The Pros Of Hiring A Real Estate Property Manager